-The Cape Ann Museum's Archive contains documents, books, maps, newspapers and ephemera dealing with the personal, business, legal, educational, social and religious affairs of Gloucester and Cape Ann from its inception to the present day.
-While most of the material relates directly to Cape Ann, the area’s centuries old connection with foreign lands through its maritime commerce make the records global in scope.
+The Cape Ann Museum's Archive contains documents, books, maps, newspapers and ephemera dealing with the personal, business, legal, educational, social and religious affairs of Gloucester and Cape Ann from the 17th century to the present day.
+While most of the material relates directly to Cape Ann, the area’s centuries old connection other parts of the world through its maritime commerce make the records global in scope.

 Manuscripts — The manuscript collection includes letters, memoirs and diaries; financial papers and account books; logbooks and vessel manifests; military rolls, orders and awards; hotel registers; church records; deeds; association and club memberships and minutes and much more.

 Printed Material — The history of a community, as seen through its printed material, is more than its tax and vital records.
 It is also experienced through the entertainments it enjoyed and the businesses it supported: the postcards sent home, the theatrical performances attended, the stores patronized, the foreign places visited and the newspapers read.
 This collection includes: the published vital records of Gloucester and Rockport to 1850; family histories, genealogies and bibles; histories of Cape Ann, Gloucester and Rockport; maps and charts ranging from a 1750 nautical chart of the Caribbean Islands to a 2007 aerial view of Dogtown showing the trails and old house cellars; postcards, trade cards, programs and brochures; guide books; newspapers and magazines.